Cole Murphy

-Cole Murphy (born April 12, 1996) is an American football placekicker.
+Cole Murphy (born April 12, 1996) is an American former football placekicker.
 Originally signed during week 5 of the 2022 USFL season, Murphy became one of the league's most consistent kickers.
 He played college football at Syracuse.

 Professional career

 San Diego Fleet

 Murphy went undrafted during the 2018 NFL draft, but signed with the San Diego Fleet of the Alliance of American Football for their 2019 season.

 Arizona Cardinals

 Murphy then signed with the Arizona Cardinals to their practice squad, but was released during preseason roster cuts.

 Michigan Panthers

 Murphy then spent the next two years away from football before being signed by the Michigan Panthers during the 2022 USFL season, where he remains as the Panthers' all-time leading scorer.

 Murphy re-signed with the Panthers on September 7, 2023.
 On January 15, 2024, he was selected by the Panthers in the fourth round of the Super Draft portion of the 2024 UFL dispersal draft.
 He was released on March 10, 2024.